abhijithajayan121-sketch/useless_project_temp/README.md

 ## Team Contributions
-- [AKSHAY JOSEPH]: [INITIAL CODDING , INITIAL CIRCUIT DESIGN , BUILDING THE TENSOR FLOW MODEL , CREATING THE DOCUMENTATION , UPDATED THE CODE FOR THE ARDUINO MODEL OF THE PROJECT]
+- AKSHAY JOSEPH: INITIAL CODDING , INITIAL CIRCUIT DESIGN , BUILDING THE TENSOR FLOW MODEL , CREATING THE  DOCUMENTATION , UPDATED THE CODE FOR THE ARDUINO MODEL OF THE PROJECT , OPTIMIZING CODE FOR ESP IOT BASED MODEL OF THE ARROGANT CALCULATOR
-- [ABHIJITH AJAYAN]: [WIRING THE CIRCUIT , CHANGES TO THE PRIMARY CODE , ADDED FEW MORE TXT TO  THE ANSWERS , SIMULATED THE MODEL]
+- ABHIJITH AJAYAN: WIRING THE CIRCUIT , CHANGES TO THE PRIMARY CODE , ADDED FEW MORE TXT TO  THE ANSWERS , SIMULATED THE MODEL, MAJOR HELP IN ASSEMBLING THE COMPONENTS IN THE ESP BASED MODEL

 ---